openhwgroup/cva6/GitCheats.md

 PLEASE READ CAREFULLY the [CONTRIBUTING.md](https://github.com/openhwgroup/core-v-verif/blob/master/CONTRIBUTING.md) file in this directory.
 You MUST follow the specified flow to contribute to this repository.

+If you have a suggestion to improve this document please either submit a pull-request, open an issue or email mike@openhwgroup.org.

 ## Useful Conventions:
 1. Place all your working copies in easy-to-find directories.
 A suggested nominclature is:<br>